NCBI-Hackathons/VirusDiscoveryProject/contigs_readme.md

 ### Google

-  The bucket containing the data is experimental-sra-metagenome-contigs and it is located in us-east1.
+  The bucket containing the data is `experimental-sra-metagenome-contigs` and it is located in `us-east1`.

 **Examples of how the data might be accessed**: